SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/deploy-web-part-to-cdn.md

 ## Deploying to other CDNs

-In order to deploy the assets to your favorite CDN provider, you can copy the files from **tmp\deploy** folder.
+In order to deploy the assets to your favorite CDN provider, you can copy the files from **temp\deploy** folder.
 To generate assets for distribution you will run the following gulp command as we did before with the **--ship** parameter:

 ```
 gulp --ship
 ```

+As long as you are updaging the **cdnBasePath** accordingly, your files are being properly loaded.

 ## Next steps